 These gradually fill in over geologic time and the evolution is from lake to pond to wetland.

 This evolution is slow and gradual, and there is no precise definition of the transition from one to the next.

 Early limnologists in the late 18th and early 19th centuries attempted to define the transition from a lake to a pond in various ways.

 Area, depth or both were an essential part of most definitions, but what area or what depth differed.

-Some used thermal stratification: a lake is a body of water that is deep enough to thermally stratify into two or three layers during the summer in temperate regions such as New Hampshire.
+A lake is a body of water that is deep enough to thermally stratify into two or three layers during the summer in temperate regions such as New Hampshire.

 Limnologists today recognize that nature can’t be divided into precise, neat categories and accept the fact that there will never be a precise definition.

 However, they also recognize that “deep” lakes and ponds function differently than “shallow” lakes and ponds, and modern limnology texts often discuss the two separately.

 The generally accepted definition of a “shallow lake or pond body” is that class of shallow standing water in which light penetrates to the bottom sediments to potentially support rooted plant growth throughout the waterbody.

 Lack of thermal stratification and the presence of muddy sediments are also common characteristics of this class of water.